 Filter TCP Connections According States

 As we know TCP protocol is a stateful protocol.
 What is stateful?
-Stateful simply means the source host create a sessions for the network connection.
-TCP have following states those are popular
+Stateful simply means the source host create sessions for the network connection.
+TCP has the following states that are popular

-listenis used for service listening a port or socket
+listenis used for service listening to a port or socket

 syn-sentused for session creation is started for the TCP connection but not competed